By Øystein Overrein

 On land, walruses may seem undisturbed by the presence of people, and groups of males are more robust in this sense than females with calves.
 Anyway, one should never closely approach groups of walruses at their haul-out sites.
 Be aware that the walrus is a good swimmer and may attack zodiacs and kayaks at sea.

 The ringed seal has a circumpolar distribution and is the most widespread and common seal at this latitude due to its unique ability to maintain breathing holes in the fast ice all year round.
 The Svalbard population is estimated to 100 000 individuals.
 The ringed seal is a small seal, with adult animals weighing 50–100 kg.
 A ringed pattern in its fur explains the common name.
 It is dependent on sea ice for birthing, moulting (May–July) and haul-out.
 During the moult, seals congregate in fjords with remaining fast ice, but disperse afterwards.
 Some seals move north to the ice edge, while others live in the open sea.
 Despite their small size they are capable of diving below 500 m.
 During the cruise season, ringed seals are most often observed swimming in open water.
+The ringed seal is wulnerable to changing climate.

 The bearded seal is the largest of the seals in Svalbard.
 Females can reach weights of 425 kg in spring, while the average weight for adults on an annual basis is 250-300 kg.
 Males are smaller than females.
 Bearded seals prefer areas of shallow water with drifting pack ice.
 In Svalbard, they amount to several thousand animals.
 This seal may be seen in most fjords, often resting on ice-floes.
 Where not hunted, the bearded seal may seem very trustful.
 Moulting takes place in June, and smaller groups may be observed hauling out on the few ice-floes left in the fjords at this time.
 Consequently, they are a popular target for tourists photographing from small boats.
 It may be tempting to get really close, but be considerate and maintain a fair distance so as not to disturb the animals unnecessarily.

 Few people ever get to see this slow-swimming giant.
 The bowhead whale is a large and broad whale lacking a dorsal fin.
 The bowed shape of their mouths has given them their name.
 This species reaches lengths of 14-18 m, and the female is the larger sex.
 Bowhead whale blows can be recognized by their V-shape.
 It is the only species of the baleen whales to stay in Arctic waters year round, and it is strongly tied to the ice edge.
 The Svalbard population is very small, but numbers are unknown – observations are rare.
 During the whaling era in the 1600s, 1700s and 1800s, when whaling was carried out in brutal and unscrupulous ways, this species was almost driven to extinction.
 It has never since recovered.
 When a bowhead whale was observed in Adventfjorden in 2006 it was a true sensation.
+In recent years there have been multiple observations yearly.
 The bowhead whale has been protected by law in Svalbard since 1939.

 There are good chances of seeing white whales in Svalbard.
 This is a medium sized toothed whale, and males can reach lengths of 4.5 m and weigh 1500 kg.
 Females are somewhat smaller.
 At birth, the calves are light grey – the white colouration is not obtained until the age of seven for females and 12 for males.
 The number of white whales in Svalbard is not known.
 Being a social whale, it can often be spotted moving in groups near land.
 The groups are sexually segregated, with males forming separate groups from females and juveniles.
 In Svalbard white whales occur mostly in coastal areas, but also in areas of dense pack ice.
 In summer they often stay in front of glaciers where there is a good supply of food.